Expert’s guide to The Murray with Robbie Knowles

 What are your favourite places for canoeing and kayaking?

 Between the Yarrawonga foreshore (to the west of Lake Mulwala) and Corowa (to the east) there are something like 700 islands, shaded by enormous river red gums.
 It’s the ideal playground for exploring in a canoe or kayak.
 I’ve worked on the water for more than 20 years and I still haven’t seen it all.

 What about areas of natural beauty on land?
 Where should families explore?

 When we’re not on the water, we often take to the Corowa Wetlands and Rail Trail.
-It’s a great day out walking, and the path is also suitable for the kids’ bikes and prams.
+It’s a great day out walking, and the path is also suitable for kids’ bikes and prams.
 There are birds and animals wherever you look and places to stop off and take a swim or have a picnic along the way.

 This is the biggest river in Australia – there must be some great family fishing spots.
 Where would you recommend?

 You can’t beat the middle of Lake Mulwala itself.
 I always go to a place known as The Red Trail – you’ll catch Murray cod and golden perch there.
 At the northern end of the lake, there are a lot of turtles and (recently) platypuses – not for catching of course, but they’re exciting for the kids to see while you’re fishing and soaking in the scenery.